lanceman2/Quickstream_dev/README.md

 ./bootstrap
 ```

-which will generate many files needed for a tarball release.
+which will download/generate many files needed for a tarball release.
 Then run:

 ```console
 ./configure